AshtonWilliams/Interactive-College-Database/README.md

 1. Add a student:

-  a.
   Functionality - Allows the user to add a new student to the DB.
-  b.
   Input - All the information for the student shown above (First_Name, Last_Name, etc.).
 An available UID will be provided for them.
-  c.
   Output – The new student will be added to the STUDENT table with a message upon successful completion.
 If the student already exists or insertion fails,    display a message.

 2. Assign an existing class to a student (register):

-  a.
   Functionality - Allows the user to add an existing class to an existing student.
-  b.
   Input - The UID of the existing student, the existing class CRN if the student was found, and a valid grade if the CRN was found (valid grade = A, B, C, D, F, REG, PROG).
-  c.
   Output - The new class will be added to the STUDENT_COURSES table with a message notifying the user.
 If the student or class is not found, a message will display.

 3. Remove an existing class from a student (withdrawal from a class):

-  a.
   Functionality - Allows the user to remove an existing class from an existing student.
-  b.
   Input - The UID of the existing student, then input the existing class’s CRN to remove.
-  c.
   Output - If the student is found and registered for that class, remove the class from the STUDENT_COURSES table with a message if completed.
 If failed, display a message.